up-time/flyway-k8-helm-migrations/README.md

 # flyway-k8-helm-migrations

-Helm generating configmaps for k8 init containers running flyway migrations pattern
+Helm generating configmaps for k8 init containers running flyway migrations pattern.

-Requirements
+Requirements:

  Database url with user/pass in values.yaml for the config map.

  Application that connects to your database after flyway init container runs.

-  Run
+   Run:

     cd helm